 From my heart the burden rolled away!

 Happy day!

-2 I leave it all with Jesus, for He knows How to steal the bitter from life's woes; How to gild the tear-drop with His smile, Make the desert-garden bloom awhile: When my weakness leaneth on His might 3 I leave it all with Jesus, day by day; Faith can firmly trust Him, come what may Hope has dropped her anchor, found her rest
+- 2 I leave it all with Jesus, for he knows

+How to steal the bitter from life's woes;

+How to gild the tear-drop with his smile,

+Make the desert-garden bloom awhile:

+When my weakness leaneth on his might

+All seems light.

+- 3 I leave it all with Jesus, day by day;

+Faith can firmly trust him, come what may;

+Hope has dropped her anchor, found her rest

-In the calm, sure haven of His breast: Love esteems it Heaven to abide
+In the calm, sure haven of his breast:

+Love esteems it heaven to abide

-At His side
+At his side.

-4 O leave it all with Jesus, drooping soul!
-Tell not half Thy story, but the whole; Worlds on worlds are hanging on His hand, Life and death are waiting His command; Yet His tender bosom makes thee room-
+4 Oh! leave it all with Jesus, drooping soul!
+Tell not half thy story, but the whole; Worlds on worlds are hanging on his hand; Life and death are waiting his command; Yet his tender bosom makes thee room-Oh, come home.

-O come home.